meier-christoph/play-migrations-scalafix-rules/play-v2.6.x-to-v2.7.x/README.md

 ## Migration Rules

-This module contains scalafix rules for migrating play v2.6.x to play v2.7.x
+This module contains scalafix rules for migrating play v2.6 to play v2.7

-While these rules won't cover the entire migration process, they should help in the process.
+Compared to the migration for play v2.6 this one is much easier.
-Some rules are complex (e.g. MigrateControllers) and will likely not cover all use cases or generate code that may not compile.
-If that's the case you will need to finish the migration manually.
+Also, v2.7 did not last very long before it was replaced with v2.8 and from our experience we could just upgrade straight to v2.8 without any changes.

 See the official migration guide for more info : https://www.playframework.com/documentation/2.8.x/Migration27